 Runswick Bay is a pretty little fishing village and Whitby a large town.
 The walk between them offers some of the most interesting coastal walking in England.
 Take the bus and walk it one way.

-The walk from Whitby to Runswick Bay is an undulating route along the cliffs of North Yorkshire.
-In my opinion the coastal cliffs between Sandsend and Runswick Bay offer the best views and most interesting walking along the Yorkshire Coast.
-On Sandsend Ness the bizarre waste deposits from the old alum industries form a moonscape style backdrop to the scene; I must admit to finding it interesting, many do not.
+The walk from Whitby to Runswick Bay is an undulating route along some of the finest cliffs of North Yorkshire.
+In fact I believe the coastal cliffs between Sandsend and Runswick Bay offer the best views and most interesting walking along the coast.
+On Sandsend Ness the bizarre waste deposits from the old alum industries form an unusual moonscape style backdrop to the traditional coastal backdrop.
+I must admit to finding it interesting, many do not.
+It is worth reading up on the 16th and 17th century use of alum in the textile industry.
+It was used primarily to hold the dye together and was extracted from the nearby shale.

-Passing through the railway cutting however brings you to some more traditional cliff side walking which is highly enjoyable.
+Having passed through the railway cutting brings you to some more traditional cliff side walking which is highly enjoyable.
 From Kettleness Point the sweeping bay at Runswick Bay is surely one of the best views in the Yorkshire Coast.
 Take care though, the cliffs are crumbling as we speak.
-Runswick Bay is a real favourite of mine and this walk improves step by step, climaxing in the smugglers paradise of this small, still active fishing village.
+Runswick Bay is a real favourite of mine and this walk improves step by step, climaxing in the smuggler’s paradise at this small, still active fishing village.

-The No X4 Bus runs every 1/2 hour from Whitby to Runswick Bay and visa versa.
+The No X4 Bus runs every 1/2 hour from Runswick Bay to Whitby Bay and visa versa.
 I suggest parking in Runswick Bay (it is easier than Whitby) and getting the bus to Whitby and walking back.
+However it is just as straightforward to reverse the walk.

 Stick to the path at all times on lowland walking.
 You are not allowed to wander like you can on higher land.